 If you only have a tiny bit of dough left, even if it is gray and liquidy, you can incorporate it into your next batch of dough to jump-start the flavor in your next batch: Click here to find out how.

-*If you see patchy light or dark areas on your dough, whether smooth or fuzzy, that could be mold and the dough should be discarded.
+*Is it mold?
+If you see patchy light or dark areas on your dough, whether smooth or fuzzy, that could be mold and the dough should be discarded.
 You are not likely to see mold if you follow our directions for maximum storage life, and keep the dough in the refrigerator.

 More in The New Artisan Bread in Five Minutes a Day, and our other books.